 I have a full ride scholarship/funding.
 May I use the Toigo Foundation merit award for other assistance (books, housing, etc.)?
 The Toigo Fellow merit award is for tuition only.
 Of course, you will still benefit 100% from the services Toigo offers, with the exception of the financial .

 When should I apply?
 Our application timeline runs concurrent with the MBA admissions process.
 Applications are reviewed on a rolling basis.
-We encourage you to apply well before the March 22nd deadline.
+We encourage you to apply well before our early Spring deadline.
 You do not need to wait until you receive your acceptance to business school to apply.

 May I apply before I get accepted into business school?
 Yes.
 If named as a Fellow, you’ll of course need to be accepted in an accredited two-year MBA, Masters of Finance / Real Estate or JD/MBA program.